python/cpython/Doc/library/concurrent.futures.rst

    interpreter's ``__main__`` module.
 In that case, *initargs* must not be passed in.

-   Similarly you can pass a script to :meth:`Executor.submit`, which will be executed in the interpreter's ``__main__`` module.
+   Similarly you can pass a script to :meth:`~Executor.submit`, which will be executed in the interpreter's ``__main__`` module.
 In that case no arguments may be provided and the return value is always ``None``.

+   For both *initializer* and :meth:`~Executor.submit`, if a script is passed in then it will automatically have :func:`textwrap.dedent` applied to it.
+That means you don't have to.

    :meth:`InterpreterPoolExecutor <Executor.map>` does *not* support
    passing in a script.